-Back when I still didn’t know their names, I refer to Joy (18) as “the Red Velvet member who looks like a gumiho.”
-I’m not sure where’s that coming from, but if I am to defend my words, I guess it’s because of her unique and exotic beauty that I think of Joy as a supernatural being.
-(And just an honest question, don’t you get reminded of Shin Minah when she smiles?!)
+Back when I still didn’t know their names I referred to Joy (18) as “the Red Velvet member who looks like a gumiho.”
+I’m not sure where’s that coming from but, if I’m to defend my words, I guess it’s because of her unique and exotic beauty.
+And just an honest question, don’t you get reminded of Shin Minah when she smiles??

 But anyway, if the group is to name a member who’s choding (child-like), I’m guessing they’ll pick Joy as the best representative!

 This girl, Seulgi (21), reminds me of Girls’ Generation’s leader, Kim Taeyeon.
 Apart from the fact that they kind of look alike, Seulgi seems boyish yet very passionate about singing.
 Also, I don’t have anything against Korean girls who do aegyo a lot but I appreciate it that Seulgi doesn’t.

 Wendy (손승완/Son Seungwan)

 Wendy (21), to me, is the member with “the ethereal beauty.”
 That might sound exaggerated to some, but I was smitten when I saw this scene from the ICC music video: